 Director of Operations

 Ron brings over 13 years of leadership and management in the local community as the former Director of Operations for Kyle’s Kitchen and Silvergreens Restaurants & Catering.
 A graduate of UCSB, Ron is actively involved as both a CBB member and in the broader community.
-He and his wife, Stephanie, have two children (one at BHY, the other newborn).
+He has two children.

 When not at CBB you can find Ron hiking, watching the Lakers play, or trying to learn a new skill on YouTube.
 Ron is extremely approachable and loves interacting with people, so come say hello when you see him.

-Please contact Ron with any questions involving membership accounts, volunteer opportunities, or questions about facilities or operations at email@example.com or ext.
+Please contact Ron any time at firstname.lastname@example.org or ext.
 137.